Skip to contents

 The result of the operation is again an AnvilTensor.

-Below, we define a function that takes in a data matrix X, a weight vector beta and a scalar bias b, and computes the linear model output \(y = X \times \beta + \alpha\).
+We can also jit-compile more complex functions.
+Below, we define a function that takes in a data matrix X, a weight vector beta, and a scalar bias alpha, and computes the linear model output \(y = X \times \beta + \alpha\).

 linear_model_r <- function(X, beta, alpha) {